 Why Would I Even Use a Smart Trainer?

-That one is easy.
-Smart trainers allow you to train on your own bike (versus a gym bike or a stationary bike) in the comfort — and safety — of your own home.
+This one is easy.
+Smart trainers allow you to train on your own bike (versus a gym bike or a stationary bike) in the comfort — and safety — of your own home, and in a fully-connected way.
 Probably the most common situation is a cyclist who wants to train on their road or tri bike during the winter, and in colder climates.
 But we encounter riders who are tired of battling traffic, or hesitant to do their rides during rush hour or in low-light conditions in the early morning or evening.

 Best Smart Bike Trainers Reviewed